The Trail Went Cold

 All music is composed by Vince Nitro.

-The Trail Went Cold - Episode 9 - Don Kemp
+The Trail Went Cold - Bonus Episode - Pamela Butler Update

 The Trail Went Cold is produced and edited by Magill Foote.